Rock Radio Heaven (C)

 JUDD (OTIS) COURSEY

-Died: May 21, 2001, Oldsmar, Fla.
+Died: May 21, 2001, Oldsmar, Florida

 Also known as: Judd Otis

 Notes: Half of famous 'Bob (DeCarlo) and Judd' morning team at WUSA in '80s and early '90s.
 Was program director at WDRC for a time.
-The native of Dumas, Tex., died of stomach cancer at age 55.
+The native of Dumas, Texas, died of stomach cancer at age 55.

 BOB CRANE

-Born: July 13, 1928, Waterbury, Conn.
+Born: July 13, 1928, Waterbury, Connecticut

-Died: June 29, 1978, Scottsdale, Ariz.
+Died: June 29, 1978, Scottsdale, Arizona

 FRANKIE CROCKER

-Born: December 18, 1940, Buffalo, N.Y.
+Born: December 18, 1940, Buffalo, New York

-Died: October 21, 2000, North Miami Beach, Fla.
+Died: October 21, 2000, North Miami Beach, Florida

 Notes: Died of cancer.
 Was news director at WUFO in addition to being a deejay.
 It was said about him: "when Frankie Crocker isn't on the radio, your radio really isn't on."